EndBug/add-and-commit/README.md

     # Default: ''
     tag: 'v1.0.0 --force'

-    # The default GitHub token won't trigger any workflows.
-You need to use a Personal Access Token for that which needs to be added to the `actions/checkout` action and here.
+    # The token to use to access the GitHub API when getting the author info (see the paragraph below for more info about the tokens used by the action)
     # Default: secrets.GITHUB_TOKEN
     token: ${{ secrets.GITHUB_TOKEN }}
 ```